material-motion/material-motion/starmap/specifications/runtime/MotionRuntime-toggle.md

 When the stateful object is **at rest**, the togglable object is **enabled**.

 This relationship is most commonly used with springs and gestures.
+When the gesture is active, the spring is disabled.
+When the gesture comes to rest, the spring is enabled.

 ## MVP